 NSOutputStream.
 This means that each Core Foundation type is interchangeable in function or method calls with the corresponding bridged Foundation object, so you can use either C or Objective C interfaces, whichever is most convenient for you.

 Secure Transport is a low-level API for working with SSL and TLS.
 With Secure Transport, your code must set up the network connection and provide callback functions that Secure Transport calls to perform I/O operations over the network.

-Secure Transport is used in both OS X and iOS.
 The CFNetwork and URL Loading System APIs are built on top of Secure Transport.

 You can use the Secure Transport API to set parameters for a secure session, open and maintain a session, and close a session.
 However, because Secure Transport is a fairly complex API, you should generally use Secure Transport directly only if you need more control than you can get with CFNetwork.